 The bottom of the garden is a funny old place.
-It’s the natural habitat for fairies, it’s the traditional area for building or finding ‘secret dens’ when you were a child, the home of the treehouse and the rope swing and it’s where your uncle Bob skulks off to have a crafty cigarette during the barbecue, hoping no-one will notice.
+It’s the natural habitat for fairies, it’s the traditional area for building or finding ‘secret dens’ when you were a child, the home of the treehouse and the rope swing and it’s where your uncle Bob who has been boasting about vaping and how long he hasn’t smoked for, skulks off to have a crafty cigarette during the barbecue, hoping no-one will notice.

 It’s also the part of the garden you might have just ignored during your busy fun-filled summer and the bit that our own uncle, uncle Dick Roberts, Country Gardener, mentioned yesterday in his blog about the Tanaka TBC-2390 Line-Trimmer, a very fine piece of equipment and just right for attacking the overgrown bits round the back of the greenhouse, behind the compost heap or round the back of the summerhouse.

 Oh and by the way, this superb line-trimmer also comes with TWO yes TWO free gifts, a brushcutting blade and 83 metres of free replacement line. £40 worth in all.
 That’s not bad bearing in mind it’s also on sale on our site for only £239, saving £90

 Anyroad up, the point is we all need to do something about the overgrown areas in our gardens, be they at the bottom or, as in my case, just round the side of the shed.
 They can get really out of hand and, as we all know, weeds can spread fairly rapidly if they are left for too long.